Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Case Study: Intrusion Detection Evasion

-We corroborate our theoretical results by studying the IDS' equilibrium receiver-operational-characteristic (EROC) curves \cite{levy2008principles_signal_detection}, which characterize the fundamental relationship of the detection rates and the false alarm rates of the IDS.
-The EROC curves of passive, proactive and non-adversarial IDS are depicted in Fig. \ref{fig:roc_bern}(a) under the same choice of $\lambda$.
-We observe that the proactive IDS outperforms the passive IDS in the sense that the the former's EROC curve always lies above the latter's one.
-This is because the proactive IDS can take advantage of the attacker's message to update the inference upon the user's true type to counteract the attack.
-The detection rates and false alarm rates for the detectors under repeated observations are depicted in Fig. \ref{fig:roc_bern}(b).
+The detection rates and false alarm rates for the detectors under repeated observations are depicted in Fig. \ref{fig:repeated_bern}.
 We could observe that just like the non-adversarial IDS, both the passive and the proactive IDS can also reach a perfect prediction (detection rate converges to 1, while false alarm rate converges to 0) given more and more distorted messages, yet the convergence speeds of these detectors vary: compared to the non-adversarial IDS, the passive IDS converges more slowly on its detection rates, while the proactive IDS converges more slowly on its false alarm rates.